ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

     - `401 Unauthorized`: auth error (not authenticated)
 - `POST /{service}/{topic}`
   - *Processes the next event in the topic, optionally publishing the supplied event.*
+    *If an override is specified, its DLQ and correlation IDs must match that of* *the stored event.*
     *Returns the payload passed to the publisher.*
   - Auth Header: internal token
   - Query parameters: